 I assemble my sculptures by stacking layers of transparent, inkjet pigment prints that I mount to plexiglass.
 Instead of relying on a single printed image, I stack multiple layers of transparent images that optically merge, creating an illusion of deep space.
 In my video pieces, I project moving images over still works on paper to show the play of the permanent with the ephemeral.
 In my paintings, pastels and mixed media works, I merge my altered digital photographs with traditional painting and drawing media.
 Painting, drawing, ripping, gluing and constructing balances out the quiet, still time I spend manipulating images on my computer screen.
 Wrestling with physical art materials wakes me from the hypnotic draw of the screen.

-Merging photographic and painted imagery allows me to create visual and felt contradictions, similar to the seemingly irreconcilable but real relationship between being the actor in and the observer of vivid dreams.
-The fusion of natural and artificial images in my work is an echo of and commentary on the growing encroachment of technology into the ever-fading natural world.
-The depth of my sculptural work speaks to how deeply embedded technology has become in our lives and reflects my ongoing fascination with our ever-evolving human relationship with the machine.
+The multiple facets of my process help me to create hybrid, futuristic environments that reverberate between reality and illusion.
+I am interested in creaing visual contradictions, similar to the unsettling, hyperreal experience of a vivid dream.
+The fusion of natural and arificial images in my work echoes the intrusion of technology into the ever-fading natural world.
+The depth and layering throughout my work speaks to how deeply embedded technology has become in our lives and reflects my ongoing fascination with our ever-evolving human relationship with the machine.